Opinion: Carson’s Trailblazer podcast aims to spark student interest in journalism

 Right now they are setting up the filming location, getting the microphones and adding a green screen.
 Watkins said that he thought that in a podcast, students would have more freedom and levity to talk about whatever they’d like to.

 “Some kids don’t like the newspaper.
 Some [students] learn better visually or by listening than just reading.
-It’s going to be real, raw, and authentic,” said CHS senior Jonathan Maduike “You’re going to hear about what’s going on in school, the entertainment world, sports…it’s going to be raw.”
+It’s going to be real, raw, and authentic,” said Carson senior Jonathan Maduike.
+“You’re going to hear about what’s going on in school, the entertainment world, sports… it’s going to be raw.”

+This podcast aims to benefit students who enjoy listening about news rather than reading.

-Junior Diamond Young added, “I’m excited to see what this podcast will bring to the table.
+“I’m excited to see what this podcast will bring to the table.
 I enjoy listening to podcasts already so the fact that Carson will have one is really cool.
-I’m excited.”
+I’m excited,” junior Diamond Young said.

-This podcast seems like it will benefit students who enjoy listening about news rather than reading.
-And with the effort being put in, it’s sure to impress all of the Carson Complex.
+With the effort being put in, the Trailblazer to impress all of the Carson Complex.
 Be sure to tune in to the new Trailblazer podcast at thechstrailblazer.wordpress.com.

 No Comments